opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 4. To design a new service or product
 5. ...

-In OpenCare project the goals is to encourage:
+In OpenCare project the goals is to involve citizens in co-design session to encorage citizens:
-* citizens in the emergence of their needs or obstacles in their life
+* to emergence of their needs or obstacles in their life
-* the process of co-design through engagement of citizens in the creation of solutions to respond to individual or collective local problems.
+* to define solutions to respond to individual or collective local problems.

 ### Methodology - How involve citizens in a participatory process?